 Bloomington, Indiana

-With its pretty campus, easy access to forests and lakes, cultural institutions, and local winery and distillery scene, it’s hard not to fall in love with Bloomington, where you’ll find the University of Indiana.
+With its pretty campus, easy access to forests and lakes, cultural institutions, and local winery and distillery scene, it’s hard not to fall in love with Bloomington, where you’ll find Indiana University.

-For the literary minded, take in a show at the Bloomington Playwrights Project, a theater dedicated to producing new plays or view one of the rare books, like The Canterbury Tales or Thomas Jefferson’s personal copy of the Bill of Rights at the Lilly Library on campus.
+For the literary-minded, take in a show at the Bloomington Playwrights Project, a theater dedicated to producing new plays, or view one of the rare books, like The Canterbury Tales.

 And for libations, try Cardinal Spirits, a craft distillery and tasting room with a fantastic patio, or the award-winning Oliver Winer